jocoos-public/dev-book/_pages/about.md

 > ##### About Services
 >
-> This site is for jocoos customers for develop service.
+> This site is intended for Jocoos customers to develop their services.
 {: .block-tip }

 ## let's find out the right service for you